AØKK08132U Seminar: Political Economics

 - Read journal articles within Political Economics

-Students are expected to find relevant literature for their chosen topic.
+Students must search out relevant literature for their chosen topic.

 References for basic background knowledge: